AlticeLabsProjects/kyoto/README.md

 Supported Platforms
 -------------------

 Our primary target platform for these packages is Linux (64-bit).
-Mostly Debian, but we've also did a bit of testing on CentOS and some non-Linux platforms such as FreeBSD and MacOS X.
+Mostly Debian, but we've also done some testing on CentOS and some non-Linux platforms such as FreeBSD and MacOS X.

 The upstream sources claim to support additional platforms, but we haven't tested them (yet).

 Installing